shreykoradia/react-menu-portal/README.md

 # react-menu-portal

 React Menu Portal is a lightweight React component that simplifies the integration of custom dropdown menus into your applications.
 Whether you're building a table, form, or any other UI component, React Menu Portal allows you to easily open dropdown menus in a portal, ensuring proper rendering and positioning regardless of the parent container.
+Best use-cases could be when Custom Dropdown are used inside of React-Select , React-Select rendered inside of React-table ....

 ## Features